 CMCA's Commitment to Diversity

-In 1998, Icahn School of Medicine at Mount Sinai established the Office for Multicultural and Community Affairs (OMCA) to reinforce Icahn School of Medicine's commitment to Diversity.
-Successful accomplishments through this office led to prestigious awards from the Health Resources and Services Administration (HRSA) – the Health Careers Opportunity Program (HCOP) and Center of Excellence (COE) awards in 1999 and 2002 respectively.
-Subsequently, the Center for Multicultural and Community Affairs (CMCA) was created to further expand and reinforce Icahn School of Medicine efforts to cultivate diversity among its students, trainees, and faculty.
+The Icahn School of Medicine at Mount Sinai established the Office for Multicultural and Community Affairs in 1998, to reinforce the School's commitment to Diversity.
+Successful accomplishments through this Office led to prestigious awards from the Health Resources and Services Administration (HRSA) – the Health Careers Opportunity Program and Center of Excellence awards in 1999 and 2002, respectively.
+Subsequently, the Center for Multicultural and Community Affairs was created to further expand and reinforce Icahn School of Medicine's efforts to cultivate diversity among its students, trainees and faculty.

 Strides in Institutional Workforce Diversity

-Research Workforce Diversity: In 2008, the Dean established the Diversity in Biomedical Research Committee DBRC (formerly known as the Minority Health Research Committee), a standing committee of the Dean’s Office, charged to work on policy and specific activities focused on diversity in the Graduate School of Biomedical Sciences.
-In 2014, the DBRC was restructured as a "Council" of leaders in diversity in pipeline programs, recruitment/retention, and clinical research.
-The co-chairs, Basil Hanss, PhD and Reginald Miller, DVM work closely with CMCA to expand the diversity of the research faculty and students to further research on minority health and health disparities.
+Research Workforce Diversity: In 2008, the Dean established the Diversity in Biomedical Research Committee (formerly known as the Minority Health Research Committee), a standing committee of the Dean's Office charged to work on policy and specific activities focused on diversity in the Graduate School of Biomedical Sciences.
+In 2014, the Diversity in Biomedical Research Council was restructured as a "Council" of leaders in diversity in pipeline programs, recruitment/retention and clinical research.
+The co-chairs, Basil Hanss, PhD and Reginald Miller, DVM, work closely with CMCA to expand the diversity of the research faculty and students to further research on minority health and health disparities.

-Chaired by Michael L. Marin, MD, the priority of the Diversity Leadership Committee is to advise and assist CMCA with implementation of diversity initiatives with particular focus on house staff and faculty.
-The DLC is comprised of Deans and Clinical and Basic Department Chairs.
+Clinical Trainee Workforce Diversity: Chaired by Michael L. Marin, MD, the priority of the Diversity Leadership Committee is to advise and assist CMCA with implementation of diversity initiatives, with particular focus on house staff and faculty.
+The DLC is comprised of deans, and clinical and basic department Chairs.
 The primary goals of the DLC are to: